gliegard/point-server/README.md

 - Allow itown planar mode (means serve point cloud in a Non geocentric proj)
   - Use other pipeline template file

-- Doc for every mode (planar, geocentric, which folder to serve, polygone mode or not)

 ## get started